 One of the most widely used methods for predicting the outcome of a strategic-form game is Nash equilibrium \cite{3,10}.
 It is a strategy profile from which no player has a profitable deviation.
 A strategy vector $s^{*}= (s_{1}^{*},s_{2}^{*},\cdots,s_{n}^{*})$ is a Nash equilibrium if for each player $i \in N$ and each strategy $s_{i} \in S_{i}$ the following is satisfied:

-Nash equilibrium exists when each player’s strategy is his/her best response to the predicted strategies of opponents.
-When such a equilibrium exists, no player has an incentive to unilaterally deviate from it.
+Nash equilibrium exists when each {player's} strategy is their best response to the predicted strategy of opponents.
+When such an equilibrium exists, no player has an incentive to deviate from it unilaterally.
 The idea of Nash equilibrium is also intimately connected to the concept of Pareto optimality.
-If two or more players follow strategies to the extent that no other combination of strategies can increase at least one person’s payoff without reducing the payoffs of others, then the outcome is Pareto optimal.
+Suppose two or more players follow strategies to the extent that no other combination of strategies can increase at least one {person's} payoff without reducing the payoffs of others.
+This strategy pair is Pareto optimal.
 In other words, an outcome is Pareto optimal if no other outcome can help some players without adversely affecting others.
 But in many cases, it is not guaranteed that a Nash Equilibrium is also Pareto optimal.
-The most famous example where Nash equilibrium and Pareto optimality differ is Prisoners dilemma.
+The most famous example where Nash equilibrium and Pareto optimality differ is the Prisoner's dilemma.